besmera/besmera.github.io/src/F20-CSCI297/1- IntroToPHP2.md

 	* `false` is `""`
 	* `true` is `"1"`
 * From `float` or `integer` to `string`
-	* Textual representation to string form with $E$ notation
+	* Textual representation to string form with `E` notation
 * From `object` to `string`
 	* Becomes `"Object"`
 * From `array` to `string`